Informed consent: Within research

+Medicine

-Informed consent is part of the ethical clinical research as well, in which a human subject voluntarily confirms his or her willingness to participate in a particular clinical trial, after having been informed of all aspects of the trial that are relevant to the subject's decision to participate.
+Informed consent is part of ethical clinical research as well, in which a human subject voluntarily confirms his or her willingness to participate in a particular clinical trial, after having been informed of all aspects of the trial that are relevant to the subject's decision to participate.
+This includes information about potential harms as well as potential benefits of clinical trial treatments.
 Informed consent is documented by means of a written, signed, and dated informed consent form.

-In medical research, the Nuremberg Code set a base international standard in 1947, which continued to develop, for example in response to the ethical violation in the Holocaust.
+In medical research, the Nuremberg Code set a base international standard in 1947, in response to the ethical violation in the Holocaust.
+Standards continued to develop.
 Nowadays, medical research is overseen by an ethics committee that also oversees the informed consent process.

+Social sciences

 As the medical guidelines established in the Nuremberg Code were imported into the ethical guidelines for the social sciences, informed consent became a common part of the research procedure.
-However, while informed consent is the default in medical settings, it is not always required in the social science.
-Here, research often involves low or no risk for participants, unlike in many medical experiments.
-Second, the mere knowledge that they participate in a study can cause people to alter their behavior, as in the Hawthorne Effect: "In the typical lab experiment, subjects enter an environment in which they are keenly aware that their behavior is being monitored, recorded, and subsequently scrutinized."
+However, while informed consent is the default in medical settings, it is not always required in the social sciences.
+Here, firstly, research often involves low or no risk for participants, unlike in many medical experiments.
+Secondly, the mere knowledge that they participate in a study can cause people to alter their behavior, as in the Hawthorne Effect: "In the typical lab experiment, subjects enter an environment in which they are keenly aware that their behavior is being monitored, recorded, and subsequently scrutinized."

 In such cases, seeking informed consent directly interferes with the ability to conduct the research, because the very act of revealing that a study is being conducted is likely to alter the behavior studied.
-List exemplifies the potential dilemma that can result: "if one were interested in exploring whether, and to what extent, race or gender influences the prices that buyers pay for used cars, it would be difficult to measure accurately the degree of discrimination among used car dealers who know that they are taking part in an experiment."
-In cases where such interference is likely, and after careful consideration, a researcher may forgo the informed consent process.
-This is commonly done after weighting the risk to study participants versus the benefit to society and whether participants are present in the study out of their own wish and treated fairly.
-Researchers often consult with an ethics committee or institutional review board to render a decision.
+Author J.A.
+List explains the potential dilemma that can result: "if one were interested in exploring whether, and to what extent, race or gender influences the prices that buyers pay for used cars, it would be difficult to measure accurately the degree of discrimination among used car dealers who know that they are taking part in an experiment."
+In a case where such interference is likely, and after careful consideration, a researcher may forgo the informed consent process.
+This may be done after the researcher(s) and an Ethics Committee and/or Institutional Review Board (IRB) weigh the risk to study participants against the benefits to society and whether participants participate voluntarily and are to be treated fairly.